 All children who attend the setting are offered settling in sessions.
 We always take these at the child’s pace and allow the child to settle gradually.
 We meet with each child’s parents to make sure we have as much information about their child as possible and ask that children have any special comforters with them at all times.
-Learning Stories and Trackers are given to parents to share with any new setting the child may transfer to.
 When children transfer rooms, we ensure children have access to transition books which include a range of photos from their new room.
 Children attend visits in their new rooms which allows them to familiarise themselves with the new environment and staff.
 When children move rooms within the nursery, we offer parents a transition meeting where they can discuss any questions they may have with their child’s new keyperson.
 Staff also have in house meetings to hand over information about the child, their development and any support in place before the child move’s to their new room.

 All children are supported when it is time to transition to school, we have regular P.E sessions during the summer term where children can practice self-dressing skills.
-We have close links with feeder schools and arrange for teachers/LSA’s to visit the kindergarten and where possible, the child’s keyperson and the Early Years Practice Manager visit the school.
-We encourage all parents to share their child’s Learning Journeys and Trackers with the schools.
+We have close links with feeder schools and arrange for teachers/LSA’s to visit the kindergarten and where possible, the child’s keyperson and the Nursery Manager will visit the school and hold meetings to hand over information and strategies used with a child with SEND.

 How are Holly Corner Kindergarten resources allocated and matched to children's special educational needs?

 We work with each child’s parents and the relevant professionals to assess the child’s needs.
 We use a variety of visual strategies around the setting including visual timetables, routines, Happy and Sad faces, and first and then boards.
-Each Practitioner has a set of visual reminders at all times.
+Practitioners use a set of visual reminders and these are used with children consistently.
 We create and source any specific activities a child requires to meet their needs.

-When it is appropriate to do so, we are able to apply for SEN premium with support from outside professionals and also completing specific reports for each individual child.
+When it is appropriate to do so, we are able to apply for SEND premium with support from outside professionals and also completing specific reports for each individual child.
 The Pre School Allocations Panel then assesses this.
 We may also be able to apply for Inclusion Funding to help support a child before they are eligible for SEND Premium funding.

 How we decide on appropriate support for young children with SEND?

-The nursery SENCO is responsible, alongside the nursery manager and the child’s keyperson for ensuring that the various SEN strategies are implemented, working in partnership with the child’s parents.
-Through observing the children in our care, liasing with specialist agencies and parents, we will provide and implement the appropriate support for each individual child with SEND.
-We work in partnership with the local childrens centre and other settings to ensure we are meeting the children’s needs effectively.
+The nursery SENDCo is responsible, alongside the nursery manager and the child’s keyperson for ensuring that the various SEND strategies are implemented, working in partnership with the child’s parents.
+Through observing the children in our care, liaising with specialist agencies and parents, we will provide and implement the appropriate support for each individual child with SEND.

-All children within the setting regularly have their progress tracked to ensure we become aware of any SEND.
-We will always liaise with our Area SENCo who regularly advises on strategies and techniques to use for children with SEND.
+All children within the setting regularly have their progress reviewed to ensure we become aware of any SEND.

 How are parents involved at Holly Corner Kindergarten?
 How can I be involved?